Free Updates

 While Lending Club provides some analysis of investor portfolios they also provide their entire loan history for download.
 But you don’t have to do this analysis yourself.
 Luckily, an entire data analysis eco-system has been created around Lending Club that provides a great deal of information to investors.
 Since the entire loan history is available for public download some enterprising investors have created a way to query this data and back test various investment strategies.

 Has a complete suite of useful tools for Lending Club investors.
-There is a Return Forecaster that provides a front end to the entire loan history of Lending Club broken down by loan grade.
+There is a back testing and filter feature that provides a front end to the entire loan history of Lending Club broken down by loan grade.
 Investors can test various filtering strategies to determine the best historical returns.
+Investors can also upload their own Lending Club portfolio for analysis.
+NSR can also be used for order management and automation.

 PeerCube has two main functions.
 It provides an alternative to the Browse Notes section of Lending Club allowing investors to run more sophisticated filters.
 Then in just one click investors are taken to the Lending Club site to complete an investment on the loan.
-There is also a Peer Review section where PeerCube users can rate and comment on active loans that are in the funding process.
+There is also a Portfolio Upload section where PeerCube provides analysis of an investor’s portfolio.

 Conclusion